 Additionally, strong business credit could grant you access to other vendor-related benefits like discounts, promotions, and closeout prices.
 Simply put, businesses with strong credit are treated as a top priority.
 They are given more rewards because the vendor has reason to believe they will continue doing business with them for a very long time.

 How Do You Improve Your Business Credit Score?

-Earlier, we noted that one of the primary pieces of criteria for business credit is length of credit history.
+Earlier, we noted that one of the key criteria for business credit is the length of credit history.
 For this reason, anyone looking to building business credit should start as soon as possible.
-Luckily, the most important steps for building business credit are the same steps required for starting a new business.
-In short, building business credit revolves around two practices: separating your personal and business finances, and paying your bills on time.
+Luckily, the most essential steps for building business credit are the same steps required for starting a new business.
+In short, building business credit revolves around two practices: separating your personal and business finances and paying your bills on time.

 1. Register as an Independent Company